LiyuWu1976/msd24_wu_liyu/README.md

 - [Exercise 2](./exercise2.md): A Markdown file with usage of the Git commands.
 - [Exercise 3](./exercise3.md): A Markdown file with brief step-by-step guide to complete Exercise 3.
 - [Exercise 4](./exercise4.md): A Markdown file with test cases which are specifically used in Exercise 4.
+- [Exercise 5](./exercise5.md): A Markdown file with brief information about the integration of the logging library Apache log4j version 2 into calculator project.
+- [log4j2.xml.template](./src/main/resources/log4j2.xml.template): Template as a starting point for the colleagues.

 ## Reference
 [//]: # (These are reference links used in the program)